GraceMR/Analysis-of-ENCODE-eCLIP-data-2024/README.md

 Refer to 'final_script.py'. 'overlapping_intervals_gene_names.csv' and 'DDX6_overlapping_intervals.csv' were merged to produce 'DDX6_3UTR_binding_sites.csv'.
 This contains all experimental information relating to the DDX6 binding sites present in transcript 3'UTRs, and details relating to the genes in which these 3'UTRs are located.

 ### (5) Performing gene ontology enrichment analysis
 Refer to 'GO_analysis_script.r'.
 The clusterProfiler package in Bioconductor was used to perform GO enrichment analysis of the full list of genes with DDX6 binding sites in their 3'UTRs.
+The enrichment analysis looks at the proportion of genes in your dataset associated with a given GO term, and compares this to the expected proportion of genes associated with this GO term across the genome.
+Such analyses were carried out separately for GO terms within the 'cellular component', 'biological process' and 'molecular function' categories.
+The top 20 significantly upregulated GO terms for each category can be seen below.

 [1] https://pubmed.ncbi.nlm.nih.gov/32252787/
 [2] https://academic.oup.com/nar/article/50/D1/D287/6353804?login=true